OWASP/OdTM/docs/BASEMODEL.md

 ## STRIDE approach

+STRIDE gives a way to figure out possible threats for a particular case.
+Considering a target or flow you can ask questions like "Is spoofing possible here?", "Is tampering is possible here?" etc.

 Let us argue that:
 * processes are affected by every STRIDE threat
 * datastores suffer from the tampering, repudiation, information disclosure, and DoS threats